CauseF program v. 5.0

 (One can extend that perspective to ourselves and our organs, as well as all the bacteria and any other organisms we carry at any given time.
 It would be a quite valid view - albeit not a conventional one - to see ourselves not so much as distinct individuals but as a multitude of temporary functional shells embedded within one another.)

 The greater the number of the constituent elements making up any particular manifestation, the greater the potential for further complexity.
-Which is the reason why hydrogen will always be hydrogen, and iron will always be iron.
+Which is the reason why hydrogen will always be hydrogen, and iron will always be iron (not exactly true at the quantum level, that's a different system).
 But take a biosystem with its myriad of elements, from atoms and molecules to all the higher-level combinations of such fundamentals as they have formed over time, and we have the biodiversity on our planet today.
 Go back 500 million years and the diversity had been far less.

 That's why greater complexity also makes for ever shorter time intervals between evolutionary stages because the resultant diversity enhances the potential for further developments.
 From the first beginnings of life it may have taken 400 million years to come up with invertebrates, then 200 million for reptiles, 20 million years ago we had anthropoids, and as for humans, we arrived just now.
 If there is such a thing as a creator, it is nonlinearity.